Phase Diagram of the Easy-Axis Triangular-Lattice $J_1\!-\!J_2$ Model

 The Y-to-SL transition points for the same values of $\Delta$ are marked as diamonds.
 They are derived from the $1/L$-extrapolation of the ordered moment, with the representative process shown in Fig.~\ref{FigEM:NonScanPHD}(b) for $\Delta\!=\!1.3$ and several $J_2$.
 It uses the non-scans with fixed aspect ratio ($6\times 3$ and $12\times 6$) that can fit the three-sublattice state without frustration and extrapolates the ordered moment $\langle S\rangle$ from the middle of the clusters with the edges pinned by the classical Y-order to the thermodynamic limit, $\langle S\rangle_\infty$.
 It has been argued that keeping the same aspect ratio is essential to approach such a limit consistently~\cite{White2007HAFTL}.
 Then, the $\langle S\rangle_\infty$ vs $J_2$, shown in the inset, allows us to find the Y-to-SL transition for a given $\Delta$.
 The transition obtained from the scan using the criterion discussed in the main text is shown for comparison (circle).

 The blue dashed line interpolates these more conservative estimates of the SL boundaries, still leaving a substantial region of the SL phase in the phase diagram of the easy-axis model (\ref{eq:spin_hamiltonian}).
-The dotted-dashed line is the Y-to-stripe MAGSWT transition line, see Fig.~\ref{Fig:Quasiclassics} and SM~\cite{Supplemental}.
+The solid black line is the Y-to-stripe MAGSWT transition line, see Fig.~\ref{Fig:Quasiclassics} and SM~\cite{Supplemental}.

+{\it More order parameters.}--- In Fig.~\ref{FigEM:ScanD1p3}, we show order parameters vs $J_2$ for the $\Delta\!=\!1.3$ scan in Fig.~\ref{Fig:DMRGScan}(a).
+Notations are the same as in Fig.~\ref{Fig:YtoStripe}(b).
+This figure shows the SL boundaries according to different criteria as in Fig.~\ref{Fig:DMRGScan}(a), and the behavior of all shown quantities is consistent with the discussions in the main text.
+Plots like this are useful for our analysis provided in main text.